Putin says US list targets all Russians

 Perhaps referring to the fact that all of their political representatives had been named, Mr Putin said that, in effect, "all 146 million Russians have been put on the list".

-He reportedly joked he was offended not to be named himself.
+He joked he was offended not to be named himself.

-Earlier, Kremlin spokesman Dmitry Peskov, who is himself on the list, accepted that it was not one of sanctions but added: "Publication of such a wide list of everything and everyone could potentially damage the image and reputation of our firms, our businessmen, our politicians and of members of the leadership."
+Earlier, Kremlin spokesman Dmitry Peskov, who is himself on the list, accepted that it was not one of sanctions but said it could potentially damage "the image and reputation" of figures listed and their associated companies.

 He added: "It's not the first day that we live with quite aggressive comments made towards us, so we should not give in to emotions."